 Similarly, Instagram poetry has also been used to make powerful statements about social issues.
 Nikita Gill, grew up in India and currently resides in the UK and after her first manuscript being rejected by 137 publishers, her work has gained popularity on Instagram.
 Her poetry speaks of feminism, mental health and racism.
 Much of her work also speaks of sexual violence, being a rape victim herself.
 The piece below titled ‘silence’ was inspired by the ‘Me Too’ movement and the rising number of allegations against Harvey Weinstein.

 This poem is called Silence (context: Harvey Weinstein and Sexual Harassment).
 I couldn't sleep for two days after reading what he had done.
 And what scares me most is, if Angelina Jolie and Gwyneth Paltrow were afraid to step forward prior to this, how many young women we don't even know of are going through this right now and have been silenced by men like him?
 Women shouldn't have to choose between their careers, their reputations and crimes against them.
 Let's stop blaming victims and end the culture of silence. #silence #poetry

 The LGBTIAQ+ community has also found a voice in the Instagram poetry community.
-Frances Cannon, a queer identifying artist and poet and is based in Melbourne, Australia.
+Christopher Pullen, in ‘Queer Youth and Media Cultures’ explores the representation of LGBTIAQ+ youth in television and social media, noting that often representation can be misconstrued and further encourage stereotypes.
+Sharing art can foster a culture mutual understanding and provide a safe-space for these youth to share experiences, thoughts and ideas.
+Frances Cannon is a queer identifying artist and poet, based in Melbourne, Australia.
 Her work is focused on body positivity, sex and sexuality, gender and mental health.

 Art is Subjective